bobbybudnick/SFS-Infrastructure/README.md

 support a server like this one with relevant archival servers.
 SAMBA allows for easy networking and file exchange with clients of different operating systems.
-SMB configuration - samba configuration for easy access and no login dialogs
+smb.conf - samba configuration for easy access and no login dialogs
-config.txt.STAGINGSERVER - Raspberry pi specific power saving boot options
+config.txt.STAGINGSERVER - low level system configuration for Pi 4
 10. Power Control
 It is advantageous to have fine tuned centralized energy management for a number of reasons.
 The network can be moved to a moderate energy state when